Operation Rayon: Background

 The Battle of Greece and the subsequent Fall of Crete resulted in the Allies being driven from Greece by a combined German and Italian force.
 Greece was brought under German occupation, with the industry and infrastructure of the country being used to support the German North African Campaign.
 The loss of Crete was a major defeat for the British Empire, which had used the island to support naval activity and to base aircraft.
 Considerations were made for an actual invasion to recapture the island, but these plans were abandoned as being too risky, and the British efforts to fight in North Africa were already taxing resources.
 As such, the Allies focused instead on disrupting lines of supply between the Italian colony of Libya and the European mainland to hinder the Axis armies in North Africa.
-On the opposing side, the Germans knew that Crete was of vital importance to the control of the Aegean Sea, and as such made efforts to defend the island from and Allied counterattack.
+On the opposing side, the Germans knew that Crete was of vital importance to the control of the Aegean Sea, and as such made efforts to defend the island from an Allied counterattack.

 In December 1941 Britain declared war on the Empire of Japan, leading to the opening of the Pacific War.
 As Australia and New Zealand were now threatened by the Japanese advance, many commonwealth soldiers were redeployed from North Africa to the Pacific.
 To cover the movement of these troops, the British conducted maneuvers designed to make the Germans think that an attack in Greece was underway.
 Communications were also leaked to Axis intelligence agencies to support this deception.
 British intelligence reports indicated an increase in German and Italian activity in Greece during the redeployment, with this reaction being the direct inspiration for what would become Operation Rayon.